- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Caleb, why are you here?”

 “Jade…” his closed eyes opened suddenly, flooding violet into my view “…did you know, that piece of clothing is rather thin in the sun’s light?”
-Purple slid over to look at me.
+His gaze slid over to look at me.

 As I felt the heat subsiding, I dropped my arms and quickly turned back to face Caleb.
-I opened my mouth to speak but instead of words I found my lips molded against Caleb’s and the warmth I had pushed away came rushing back with more force.
-He hands moved to my hips and tried to gently pull me down with him, but I pushed myself off from the kiss and stepped back to turn away.
+I opened my mouth to speak but instead of words I found my lips molded against Caleb’s and the warmth I had once pushed away came rushing back with more force.
+His hands moved to my hips and tried to gently pull me down with him, but, a little against some part of my wishes, I broke myself off from the kiss and stepped back to turn away.

 “So touchy.”
 He chuckled behind me.

-He laughed again and with a light tap I heard his shoes fall against the floorboards.
-I tightly bit the inside of my lip and spun around to face him with my hands resting with irritation on my hips.
+He laughed again, a little louder than before, and with a light tap I heard his shoes fall against the floorboards.
+I tightly bit the inside of my lip and spun around to face him with my hands resting on my hips.

 I raised a brow at the gesture and stepped forward.
-I lifted my hand to his but just as we went to grasp one another I moved my hand in orbit around his and as quickly as I could I flicked his forehead playfully.
+Slowly, I lifted my hand to his, but just as we went to grasp one another, I moved my hand in orbit around his and as quickly as I could I flicked his forehead playfully.

 “Ready?
 For what?”
 He questioned as I shooed him to the open balcony.

-“The Immortal is finally bringing me to one of the cities so that I can get some food and other quite needed supplies.”
+“The Immortal is bringing me to one of the cities so that I can finally get some food…and other quite needed supplies as well.”
+I tacked on that last part, remembering where I was and that I only showed up with the clothes on my back.

 “HA, that will certainly be a show.”

 “Why?”
-I paused at the rails as Caleb stood lithely atop them.
+I paused at the rails as Caleb stood nimbly atop them.

 A bright violet eye looked at me from the side.
 “You’ll find out soon enough.”
-He jumped from the rails with that damn smirk playing on his features.
+He jumped from the rails with that stupid smirk playing on his features.

 I watched him land gently on the brown land surrounding the tower’s walls.
 “A show?
 Why would it be that interesting to see us in town?”

-It’s not that the idea didn’t seem a bit peculiar, as the Immortal is a legend.
+It’s not that the idea didn’t seem a bit peculiar; the Immortal is a legend.
 A great person, shrouded in mystery.
 “But…” I stopped my movements as the doors of the balcony shut with a light thump.
 “What on earth does Caleb mean?”

 I moved over to the side of the bed and grabbed the rest of my clothing.
-I slipped into the outer half and laced the second set of ribbons in the back of my dress as well as the cords for my sleeves.
+I slipped into the outer half and laced the second set of ribbons in the back of my dress, as well as the cords for my sleeves.
 I did like the dress, especially since grandmother had made it for me for my 17th birthday last year.
-“I do really need some more cloth in order to create some of my own though; I can’t continue to wear the same thing every day.”
+“I should try and get some more cloth in order to create some of my own, I miss making clothes.
+Not to mention I simply can’t continue to wear the same thing every day.”
 I smoothed out the fabrics and pulled my shoes on as I headed toward the door.

 “Shoot…” I looked at the blackness and tried to remember the way to the crossroads at the Immortal’s hallway.